| Home | Important Dates | Claim Eligibility | Class Membership | Completing the Claim Form |

 No. This is a claims made settlement.
 That means that each valid claim will be paid in accordance with the formulas set forth in the Settlement Agreement.
 The amount paid per claimant is fixed as specified in the Settlement Agreement regardless of how many or how few claims are actually filed.

 Although the Settlement replaces and supplements benefits under the original warranty, it does not diminish any SureStart or SureStart Plus Protection that you may have.
-You may still make a claim under those provisions of your warranty.
+You may still make a claim under those provisions of your warranty as long as you make a claim within the specified SureStart or SureStart Plus Protection period for your CertainTeed Organic Shingles.

-If you participate in the Settlement, you can still file any claims for compensatory damages that you may have for harm to any interior part of your building below the roof deck or any personal injury claims that you believe were caused by premature deterioration of the CertainTeed Organic Shingles.
-However, you would not be able to file claims for attorneys’ fees, penalties, punitive damages, or any other damages in excess of compensatory damages, which you otherwise could have made in connection with those claims.
+Even if you participate in this Settlement, you may still file any claims for compensatory damages that you may have for harm to any interior part of your building below the roof deck or any personal injury claims that you can demonstrate were caused by premature deterioration of the CertainTeed Organic Shingles.
+This Settlement does not address these types of damages.
+However, should you file a separate lawsuit or claim, CertainTeed would be able to contest the claim by relying on any legal and factual defenses available to it.
+Furthermore, in light of the release approved by Judge Pollak when he approved the Settlement Agreement, you would be precluded from filing claims for attorneys’ fees, penalties, punitive damages, or any other damages in excess of compensatory damages that you would otherwise have been able to seek in connection with these other claims had you not participated in the Settlement.

 Check the warranty length of your shingles in the chart below: